-Chettinad Masala is a spice blend made by roasting and grinding various spices.
+Chettinad Masala - an essential spice blend of Chettinad cuisine, renowned for its intense flavour and aroma.
+Homemade curry powder made by roasting and grinding various aromatic spices.

-Marvalous and delectable chettinad cuisine from southern state Tamil Nadu has gained popularity worldwide for its intense flavour and complex blend of many well balanced flavours.
-It is considered as one of the spicier and aromatic cuisines in India.
+Delectable Chettinad cuisine from southern state Tamil Nadu is considered as one of the spicier and aromatic cuisines in India.
 One of the most defining aspects of this cuisine is the way spices are used in the food.
 Though the spices used in different dishes are all same, the aroma, flavour and the taste they provide to dish is extremely different.

-Kalpasi/black stone flower/dagad phool and marati moggu/kapok buds are two important and unusual spices used in chettinad masala recipe that adds magic to this culinary preparation and lifts the flavours of dish from ordinary to extra ordinary.
-These two are underrated spices that most of them tend to ignore to use in spice blends.
-Even though they are not available in most of the regular grocery stores here is UK and it is an extra work to find and get used to them.
-Your taste buds are sure to thank you for bringing a dish with new and unique flavours to the table!!!
+Kalpasi/black stone flower/dagad phool and Marati moggu/kapok buds are two important and unusual spices used in the Chettinad masala recipe that adds magic to the dish prepared from this spice blend and lifts the flavours from ordinary to extraordinary.
+These two are underrated spices that most of them tend to ignore to use in homemade spice powder.
+I would suggest not to skip or substitute these spices in this spicy curry powder recipe.

-All the spices are dry roasted until fragrant and blend to a powder.
-Usually spices are dry roasted to remove moisture and release the volatile oil which provides intense flavour to the dish.
-Poppy seeds are used to get the thick sauce/gravy.
-A perfect blend of freshly ground spice brings out the well-balanced flavours and elements of the dish to tantalise individuals taste buds.
+All the spices are dry roasted on medium-low flame until fragrant and ground to a powder.
+Dry roasting spices help to remove moisture and release the volatile oil that provides intense flavour to the dish.
+Poppy seeds help to thicken curry sauce.
+A perfect blend of freshly ground spice brings out the well-balanced flavours and elements of the dish to tantalise individual's taste buds.

 Star Anise: 1